-Not only is it architecturally beautiful, but it's possibly haunted by a past keeper named Ernie, who is said to be responsible for various mishaps that are associated with the lighthouse.
+Not only is it architecturally beautiful, but it's possibly haunted by a past keeper named Ernie, who is said to be responsible for various mishaps associated with the lighthouse.

 Essentially Anywhere, Faroe Islands

-I was absolutely blown away by the Faroe Islands' natural beauty when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere that I turned.
+I was blown away by the Faroe Islands' natural beauty when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere I turned.

 If you go hiking or driving around the islands, you will see many others, making you squeal with their cuteness.

-You will take lots of photos of these lighthouses and, on your return hope, will decide that it is simply too hard to pick a winner.
+You will take many photos of these exciting lighthouses and, on your return hope, will decide that it is simply too hard to pick a winner.
 They're all pretty amazing.